 How long do surgically-induced menopause symptoms last?

-In natural menopause, hormonal changes and symptoms can start 8-10 years prior to reaching menopause.
+In the natural menopause transition, hormonal changes and symptoms can start 8-10 years prior to reaching menopause.
 Most of us will start in our mid-40s, but some may begin years earlier.
 It’s a wildly unpredictable time, and the way symptoms show up are anything but linear.

 Unfortunately, the same goes for surgically-induced menopause symptoms.